nicksukie/nicksukie.github.io/_posts/2020-06-30-dont-buy-smartphones-in-trainstations.md

 ---
 layout: post
-title:  "A Bootleg Smartphone and a Bangkok Trainstation"
+title:  "Don't buy smartphones in Bangkok Trainstations"
-excerpt: Preserving memories in words when there are no pictures
+excerpt: And preservation of memories in words when there are no pictures
 featured_img: /assets/images/SE-Asia-early/trees-blur.jpeg
 ---